4.8 Positioning Visual

 Legend and Key Specifications

-Base station shown: The Emlid Reach RS3 is shown as an example of a commonly used third-party GNSS receiver.
+Base station shown: the Emlid Reach RS3 is shown as an example of a commonly used third-party GNSS receiver.
 Any multi-band GNSS receiver that supports NTRIP output and RINEX logging will work in this role.
 The XGRIDS system does not require a specific base station brand.

 Signal Paths